compose-run/community/README.md

 ## How to use

 - Install dependencies `npm install`
-- Run dev server pointed at a local Compose server `npm run local` (runs on port 3001 to not conflict the local Compose server running on port 3000)
+- Run app pointed at local Compose server `npm run local` (runs on port 3001 to not conflict the local Compose server running on port 3000)
-- Run dev server `npm start` (runs on port 3000)
+- Run app pointed at prod Compose server `npm start` (runs on port 3000)

 ## Project structure